 Voice of Customer Advantages

-VoC have proved to help organizations to retain and serve customers better.
+VoC has proved to help organizations retain and serve customers better.

 Here are some advantages of performing VoC: